netrisai/netris-operator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-[Netris Operator](https://github.com/netrisai/netris-operator) is a Kubernetes Operator for managing and automating tasks related to managing a Netris Cloud.
+[Netris Operator](https://github.com/netrisai/netris-operator) is a Kubernetes Operator for managing and automating tasks related to managing Netris VPC.

-[Netris](https://netris.ai) is an automatic netops platform that turns your physical network into a service.
-Netris uses application service metadata, simple rules, and an understanding of the organizational structure to satisfy your applications’ connectivity needs.
-Netris ensures that your applications can communicate through continuous monitoring and analyses, and remediates any anomalies that may arise, resulting in up to a 90% reduction in ops time, and also reducing ops costs by up to 80%.
+[Netris](https://netris.ai) automatically operates the physical switching network in your data center, bare metal cloud, or at the edge.
+Netris automatically enables routing, elastic load balancer, firewall, DHCP, NAT, and other essential network services utilizing ordinary servers and SmartNICs.
+Netris makes your network automatic, resilient, and uncomplicated - just like the cloud but very cost-efficient.

 ![](diagram.png)